TC308 Energy Geotechnics

 Hydraulic fracturing is a technique for enhancing permeability of oil, gas and geothermal reservoirs.
 Rock mass permeability increase by forming new fractures or hydro-shearing existing fractures boosts production from the geological formation.
 Geomechanics of hydraulic fracturing of deep, often hot geological formations with complex across-scale fracture systems and various in-situ stress fields requires development of new approaches.
 Coupled hydro-thermo-chemo-mechanical processes occur across temporal and spatial scales and govern hydraulic fracturing outcomes and long-term hydrocarbon and geothermal production.
 Hydraulic fracturing processes accompany multi-phase flow and transport of gaseous, aqueous and solid (proppants) phases.
 In-spite of recent petroleum industry developments in hydrocarbon fracturing and proppant flow and transport fields, geomechanics of geomaterials, applicability of fracture mechanics theories under complex deep underground conditions and multi-physics of dense-phase solid-fluid slurry flow and transports are still poorly understood.
 Strongly coupled problems bring unprecedented challenges to the geomechanics community.

-T-3) Energy Geo-Structure and Storage of Thermal Energy in the Ground (Task leader: Fleur Loveridge)
+T-3) Energy Geo-Structures and Storage of Thermal Energy in the Ground (Task leader: TBA)

 Energy geo-structures such as thermal piles, diaphragm walls and tunnels can utilize the ground for heating and cooling of structures.
 These thermo-active elements in contact with the ground can be used as pathways to extract heat in the winter and inject heat in the summer.
 Therefore ground-source heat exchange can help in balancing the heat energy demand over seasons and also help in maintaining a better energy management between structures with different energy demand profiles.
 The use of deep foundation elements as heat exchangers presents unique challenges for the broader geotechnical engineering profession.
 The processes that govern the heat exchange behavior can affect the load transfer mechanisms of these deep foundation elements.
 There is need to synthesize various thermal pile design guidelines available in different countries.
 There are also opportunities for using heat in these applications to improve the behavior of some types of soils.
 Opportunities for storage of heat obtained from renewable resources (solar thermal, fuel cells, etc.) in soils and borehole arrays are another important area of future research.
 This coupling necessitates a broad understanding of thermal and mechanical processes.
 These complex phenomena relate to thermal soil behavior and temperature induced soil-structure interaction.